 Director of Development

-Ashley Fitzhugh is the Director of Development for the Children’s Shelter and joined the CES team in February 2014.
-As the Director of Development, Ashley plans, develops and implements the fundraising and development strategies for the Children’s Emergency Shelter.
+Ashley Forsgren is the Director of Development for the Children’s Shelter and joined the CES team in February 2014.
+As the Director of Development, Ashley plans, develops and implements the fundraising and development strategies for the Children’s Shelter.
 The position is responsible for organizing fundraisers and events, while managing grants and donor relations that meet specific goals and provide measurable outcomes that align with the organization’s mission, vision and strategic plan.
 Born and raised in Fort Smith, Ashley is passionate about improving the lives of those in the community.
 In 2013-2014, she served as the President of the Junior League of Fort Smith, which coincidentally founded the CES in the 1997.
 Ashley has a bachelor’s degree in English and Secondary Education from the University of Arkansas, Fayetteville.
 In her free time, Ashley enjoys running and spending time with her six children.

 For more information on how you can support the CES, call Ashley at (479)242-5771 or send her a message below.